 Healthy baking and using alternative flours have been one of my favorite ways to stay healthy and bake lots of great-tasting treats.
 By using different grain and nut flours, you can diversify the flavor and texture of your baked goods.
 Some of my favorite alternative flours include almond flour, oat flour, whole wheat flour, and chickpea flour.
 Plus, using these flours makes your food much more nutrient-dense than traditional white flour.
 That’s why in this recipe, I will show you how to make oat flour.
-It’s so simple, so quick, and takes less than 5 minutes to make!
+Homemade oat flour is so simple and quick.
+It takes less than 5 minutes to make!

-I always recommend making your own flour, especially when it’s so quick and easy like this homemade oat flour.
+I always recommend making your own flour, especially when it’s so quick and easy to make.
 It’s going to be less processed, way cheaper to make, and you probably already have all the ingredients and equipment needed in your pantry.
 Not only will I show you how to make oat flour, but tips, tricks, and fun facts to make it the best.

 How to Make Oat Flour